 Before that, David Chaum invented anonymous electronic money called DigiCash.
 One bank in the USA started to experiment with it and Hal immediately opened an account there.
 The problem was that Chaum’s version was centralized, and when his company collapsed, so did DigiCash.
 Finney wasn’t very amused by this, so he started to think of the ways to make currency decentralized.
 Just like Bitcoin.

-Of course, this isn’t the first time someone has identified Finney as the creator of Bitcoin.
-Forbes journalist Andy Greenberg even went to his house and asked if he was the real Satoshi.
+Of course, this isn’t the first time someone has identified Hal Finney as the creator of bitcoin.
+Forbes journalist Andy Greenberg even went to his house and asked if he was the real Satoshi Nakamoto.
 Hal categorically denied the claim.
 As evidence, his son Jason showed the conversation between Hal and Satoshi from 2009.
 He also denied knowing Dorian Prentice Satoshi Nakamoto, his neighbor from Temple City.